ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingTurbojetBasicABPowerplant.rst

 IAdvancedFixedWingTurbojetBasicABPowerplant
 ===========================================

-.. py:class:: IAdvancedFixedWingTurbojetBasicABPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbojetBasicABPowerplant

    object

    Do not use this interface, as it is deprecated.
 Use IAgAvtrAdvFixedWingTurbojetBasicABProp instead.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingTurbojetBasicABPowerplant

 Overview
 --------